 For that reason, don’t be afraid to experiment.
 Dare to use a splash of color that your competition is less inclined to use.
 Particularly if that color stands in strong contrast to what they’re doing, this can create an easy way for audiences to know who you are almost instantly.

 We’re visual creatures.
 Color is incredibly important to us and has all kinds of effects on our minds.
-It is therefore incredibly important that you understand what your colors are saying about your brand.
+It is therefore incredibly important that you understand what your colors are saying about your brand and its social media presence.
 Otherwise, it’s entirely possible you’ll end up signaling things that you never meant to.

 And sure, your audience might not be consciously picking up on them, but most of our decisions aren’t actually made consciously.
 We often rely on auto pilot to make decisions about what we will buy and who we will buy it from.
 That means that many of your arguments have to be made at the level of those systems which make those decisions.
-Choosing the right colors can help you do exactly that.
+Choosing the right colors for your social media strategy can help you do exactly that.